Rotisserie Chicken Carnitas with Jalapeño Pineapple Salsa

 - 12 corn tortillas

 - Mix all the pineapple salsa ingredients together in a medium-sized bowl.
-In a second medium-sized bowl mix all the guacamole ingredients.
+In a second medium-sized bowl mix all the guacamole ingredients.2 cups diced fresh pineapple, 2 tablespoons finely minced red onion, 2 tablespoons fresh cilantro, Juice from ½ a lime, ½ jalapeño or serrano pepper, 2 large avocados, Juice from ½ lime, 1 clove garlic, Sea salt

 - Mix the shredded rotisserie chicken with the chicken skin together on the prepared baking sheet.
 Broil in your oven for 10 minutes, or until the chicken is crispy and brown in many spots, mixing halfway through.
-While the chicken is broiling, warm the tortillas in a frying pan.
+While the chicken is broiling, warm the tortillas in a frying pan.4 cups shredded rotisserie chicken, ¼ cup finely chopped chicken skin, 12 corn tortillas

-- Pile on the guacamole on a warmed tortilla, top with the rotisserie chicken carnitas and the pineapple salsa.
+- To serve, pile some guacamole on a warmed tortilla, top with the rotisserie chicken carnitas and the pineapple salsa.
 Serve immediately.